xxx/zillashop/README.md

     zilla.brand(:keyword => 'apple')
     zilla.merchant_info(:keyword => 'amazon')

-Search methods return a hash parsed from the XML results received from ShopZilla.
+Search methods return a hash parsed from the XML results received from Shopzilla.

-Other ShopZilla parameters can be passed into the search methods as well.
+Other Shopzilla parameters can be passed into the search methods as well.
-Either the raw name from ShopZilla (e.g. `'maxPrice'` or `:maxPrice`) or more Ruby-like naming (e.g. `'max_price'` or `:max_price`) should work.
-Please see the ShopZilla documentation for their canonical list of parameters.
+Either the raw name from Shopzilla (e.g. `'maxPrice'` or `:maxPrice`) or more Ruby-like naming (e.g. `'max_price'` or `:max_price`) should work.
+Please see the Shopzilla documentation for their canonical list of parameters.

 Copyright (c) 2010 Michael Dungan, michael@tennmandigital.com, released under the MIT license

-This plugin is not owned or endorsed by ShopZilla or BizRate in any way.
+This plugin is not owned or endorsed by Shopzilla or BizRate in any way.